 Oracle Cloud Infrastructure Key Management provides you with centralized management of the encryption of your data.
 You can use Key Management to create master encryption keys and data encryption keys, rotate keys to generate new cryptographic material, enable or disable keys for use in cryptographic operations, assign keys to resources, and use keys for encryption and decryption.

-Oracle Cloud Infrastructure Object Storage and Oracle Cloud Infrastructure Block Volume integrate with Key Management to support encryption of data in buckets and block or boot volumes.
+Oracle Cloud Infrastructure Object Storage, Oracle Cloud Infrastructure Block Volume, and Oracle Cloud Infrastructure File Storage integrate with Key Management to support encryption of data in buckets, block or boot volumes, and file systems.
 Integration with Oracle Cloud Infrastructure Identity and Access Management (IAM) lets you control who and what services can access which keys and what they can do with those keys.
 Oracle Cloud Infrastructure Audit integration gives you a way to monitor key usage.
 Audit tracks administrative actions on keys and vaults.

 Keys are stored on highly available and durable hardware security modules (HSM) that meet Federal Information Processing Standards (FIPS) 140-2 Security Level 3 security certification.
 Key Management uses the Advanced Encryption Standard (AES) as its encryption algorithm and its keys are AES symmetric keys.